Why become an INVESTOR now?

 Retrofitting is almost always possible ---

---- but in the future, it’s better to integrate them right from the start.
+--- but in the future, it’s better to integrate it right from the start.

 Electricity prices for business customers charging electric vehicles in 2026 vary significantly between public DC fast charging (350 kW) and on-site charging.